danielsc/azureml-workshop-2019/1-new-workspace/2-dataset.md

 The AzureML studio allows the user to manage their dataset and datastores directly inside the portal.

 A Dataset is a resource for exploring, transforming and managing data in Azure Machine Learning.

-You can explore your data with summary statistics and transform it using intelligent transforms.
-When you are ready to use the data for training, you can save the Dataset to your AzureML workspace to get versioning and reproducibility capabilities.
+Datasets enable:

+- Easy access to data: without worrying about connection strings or data paths.
+Only keep a single copy of data in the storage service of your choice.

+- Training with big data: seamless integration with Azure Machine Learning features like labelling, training products and pipelines.
+Users can share and reuse datasets in various experiments.

+- Tracking data usage: Azure ML automatically tracks which version of the dataset was used for the ML experiment and produced which model.

 ## Uploading a Dataset to AzureML studio